 371-3 Introduction to Contemporary Phenomenology.
 Introductory survey of individual thinkers and questions in the contemporary phenomenological tradition: Husserl, Sartre, Merleau-Ponty, Levinas, and Ricoeur.

-375-3 Ecology and Ethics.
-An exploration of several views of the relationship between human beings and the natural world.
-This course will examine the changing paradigms of environmental studies for insights about our epistemological and moral approaches to nature.
-Both classical and contemporary literature on nature will be used.
-Such topics as the Gaia hypothesis, ecofeminism, deep ecology, and the use of nature for human purposes will be addressed.
+375-3 Environmental Philosophy.
+An exploration of the relationship between human beings and the natural world.
+This course will examine the changing paradigms of environmental studies for insights about our epistemological and ethical approaches to nature.
+It will use both classical and contemporary literature on nature and address such topics as climate change, the Gaia hypothesis, ecofeminism, deep ecology, and the use of nature for human purposes.

 PHIL385 - Mystical Literature

 385-3 Mystical Literature and Meditation.
 This course will introduce and explore the profound tradition of literature that has nourished religious, ethical, as well as philosophical and literary, developments in Western and Eastern cultures, but has often been overlooked, not only by the sciences, but also by the humanities: the tradition of mystical literature.
 In addition to reading primary sources representative of Western and Eastern mystical traditions, this course will include a weekly lab during which the student will be exposed to meditative techniques and actual meditative practices.
 Finally, this course will integrate guest speakers/practitioners, audio and visual supports pertaining to the course, and work on the Web, allowing students to broaden their connections to others who also share an interest in this field of study and practice.
 Prerequisite: at least one course (three hours) in the humanities on the 100 or 200 level.

 389-3 Existential Philosophy.
 Surveys the two main sources of existentialism, the philosophies of Kierkegaard and Nietzsche, with occasional reference to thinkers such as Sartre, Heidegger, Buber, Marcel, and others.